Guardians of the Soul

 A Safari Adventure

 Our choices, through our actions in daily living, represent our depth of awareness.
-By increasing our awareness, we make better decisions and increase our own joy, thus the world.
+By increasing our awareness, we make better decisions and increase our own joy, and thus the world’s.

 An example in karma yoga is producing excellent service to God and others according to one’s ability.
 The more exuberant the karma yoga, the happier we become, which, in turn, brings a healing effect to the world around us.

 It’s also useful for tackling the samskaras.
 An example would be at my place of employment, they call issues that come within our awareness, “low hanging fruit”.
 They are the issues that we can fix if we are paying attention.